 - Tools to document advance-care planning

-- Palliative sedation and physician-assisted death
+- Palliative sedation and medical aid in dying

 Associate Professor of Medicine